mattcen/2023-07-teach-kids-webdev/slides.md

 ...

+## Outline

 - I'm a scout leader in Australia
-- when they hear "scouts", most folks think of "boy scouts", but in AU it's an inclusive all-gender thing
+- when they hear "scouts", some folks think of "boy scouts", but in AU it's an inclusive all-gender thing
 - scouts don't just do outdoor skills like camping or hiking any more.
 - they get to choose their own activities, and in Australia we've recently overhauled our award/badge scheme to be more flexible we now have a ![STEM & Innovation](https://scoutsvictoria.com.au/media/5774/stem-and-innovation-icon-solid.png?width=160&height=160&mode=max) Special Interest Area badge